exercism/rust/CODE_OF_CONDUCT.md

 - Stalking, doxxing, or publishing private information
 - Violence, threats of violence or violent language
 - Anything that compromises people’s safety
-- Conduct or speech which might be considered sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory or offensive in nature.
+- Conduct or speech which might be considered sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory or offensive in nature
-- The use of unwelcome, suggestive, derogatory or inappropriate nicknames or terms.
+- The use of unwelcome, suggestive, derogatory or inappropriate nicknames or terms
-- Disrespect towards others (jokes, innuendo, dismissive attitudes) and towards differences of opinion.
+- Disrespect towards others (jokes, innuendo, dismissive attitudes) and towards differences of opinion
 - Intimidation or harassment (online or in-person).
-  Please read the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md) for how we interpret harassment.
+  Please read the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md) for how we interpret harassment
-- Inappropriate attention or contact.
+- Inappropriate attention or contact
-- Not understanding the differences between constructive criticism and disparagement.
+- Not understanding the differences between constructive criticism and disparagement

 These things are NOT OK.